 Spiritual and ritual significance: The tabua has deep spiritual and ritual significance in Fijian culture.
 It is believed to possess the mana (spiritual power) of the sperm whale from which it comes.
 It is used in various ceremonies, including weddings, funerals, and important traditional rituals

-Gift of respect and honor: Giving a tabua as a gift is a symbol of respect, honour, and goodwill.
+Gift of respect and honour: Giving a tabua as a gift is a symbol of respect, honour, and goodwill.
 It is often presented to chiefs, elders, or esteemed visitors as a mark of reverence and to establish positive relationship

 Resolution of conflicts: In some cases, the tabua has been used as to resolve conflicts or disputes.
 When presented as part of a reconciliation ceremony, it signifies a willingness to make amends and seek forgiveness